 Betsy West

-Betsy West is an Associate Professor in the David R. Ravin School of Architecture.
+Betsy West served as Associate Professor in the David R. Ravin School of Architecture.
 She received her Master of Architecture degree from Yale University and practiced professionally with several firms, including The Freelon Group before joining the faculty at UNC Charlotte in 1998.
 She is a licensed architect in North Carolina.

 Her scholarship and teaching focus on the relationship of architecture to its context, issues of diversity in the profession, and humanitarian design processes and projects.
 Her work in these realms explores the physical, cultural, historic, political, pragmatic and poetic aspects of design as they combine to create varied conditions of wastelands, borderlands and Homelands.